zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_init.md

 	# Initializing w/ an external artifact server:
 	zarf init --artifact-push-password={PASSWORD} --artifact-push-username={USERNAME} --artifact-url={URL}

-	# NOTE: Not specifying --*-pull-password/username when using --*-push-password/username will use the push user for pulling as well.
+	# NOTE: Not specifying a pull username/password will use the push user for pulling as well.

 ```